Gageperrin/it-notes/it-topics/cissp.md

 Address Resolution Protocol (ARP) and Reverse Address Resolution Protocol (RARP) are used to translate between IP addresses and MAC addresses.
 One point of attack is ARP poisoning which can spoof or masquerade device mappings.

+Switches operate in four modes: learning, forwarding, dropping, and flooding.
+When learning, the inbound Ethernet frame is evaluated to check the source MAC address against the content addressable memory (CAM) table.
+The CAM table is held in switch memory and maps MAC addresses to port numbers.

 Network communications can either be circuit-switched or packet-switched.
 Circuit-switched networks such as the Public Switched Telephone Network (PSTN) establish connection routes between each party at the end of the communication.
 Circuits can be switched to establish connections as needed.
 For a very long time this was done via analog connections.
 Now VoIP or IP telephony technology allows digital data to be transmitted over analog connections.
+Most systems today use packet-switching.
 Packet-switched networks break up data into smaller packets can transfer it across a network.
-Switches transfer these packets from one end to the otehr.
+Switches transfer these packets from one end to the other.

+A virtual circuit is a logical pathway created over a packet-switched network between two endpoints.
+These can either be permanent virtual circuits (PVC's) and switched virtual circuits (SVC's).
+A PVC is a dedicated leased line that is always available, while a SVC has to be created each time it is needed.

 Layer 2 protocols include:
 * L2F - Layer 2 Forwarding tunneling protocol
-* PPTP - Point-to-Point Tunneling Protocol.
-Three auth types:
+* PPP - Point-to-Point Tunneling Protocol.
+It replaced the Serial Line Internet Protocol (SLIP) and is documented in RFC 1661.
+It has three auth types:
   1. Password Authentication Protocol (PAP) - simplest and least secure
   2. Challenge Handshake Authentication Protocol (CHAP) - More secure as password is encrypted before being sent
-  3. Extensible Authentication Protocol (EAP) - Most robust and can be combined with other protocols
+  3. Extensible Authentication Protocol (EAP) - Is actually a framework with over 40 methods.
 * L2TP - Layer 2 Tunneling Protocol
 * SLIP - Serial Line Internet Protocol (older used for remote access with modem connections)
 * ARP - IP to MAC
 * RARP - MAC to IP

+Primary EAP Derivatives:
+* Lightweight Extensible Authentication Protocol (LEAP) is a Cisco proprietary alternative to TKIP for WPA (developed to address TKIP vulnerabilities before 802.11i/WPA was ratified as a standard).
+LEAP is legacy and should not be used.
+* Protected Extensible Authentication Protocol (PEAP) encapsulates EAP in a TLS tunnel.
+Supports mutual authentication.
+* Subscriber Identity Module (EAP-SIM) authenticates mobile devices over the Global System for Mobile Communications (GSM) network.
+Each device is issued a subscriber identity module (SIM) card.
+* Flexible Authentication via Secuere Tunneling (EAP-FAST) is a Cisco protocol replacement for LEAP but is also obsolete with the introduction of WPA2.
+* EAP Protected One-Time Password (EAP-POTP) - Supports OTP tokens for MFA.
+* EAP Transport Layer Securlity (EAP-TTLS) - Extends EAP-TLS by creating a VPN tunnel before authetnication (client's username not transmitted in cleartext).

 Layer 2 devices include bridges that connect networks together with no concern for traffic crossing the bridge.
 Switches also exist at the Layer 2 level for forwarding packets to the intended recipient.